frovedis/frovedis/doc/manual/python/linalg/scalapack.md

 ### 4. dgesv(a, b, overwrite_a  = 0, overwrite_b = 0)

 __Parameters__
 _**a**_: It accepts a python array-like input or left hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having double (float64) type values.
 _**b**_: It accepts a python array-like input or right hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having double (float64) type values.
 It should have number of rows >= the number of rows in 'a' and at least 1 column in it.
 _**overwrite\_a**_: It accepts an integer parameter, if set to 0, then 'a' will remain unchanged.
 Otherwise, 'a' would be overwritten with LU factor.
 (Default: 0)
 _**overwrite\_b**_: It accepts an integer parameter, if set to 0, then 'b' will remain unchanged.
 Otherwise, 'b' would be overwritten